 Amendments Reducing Quantities

-Reducing the number of seats is possible in FNO but the seat count cannot be reduced below the number of current activations.
-This needs to be managed carefully because it can lead to license enforcement problems where the reduction is contracted but Boomi is unable to actually reduce the seat count.
+Reducing the number of quantity is possible in FNO but the quantity count cannot be reduced below the number of current activations.
+This needs to be managed carefully because it can lead to license enforcement problems where the reduction is contracted but Boomi is unable to reduce the quantity count.

 Start Dates and Expiration Dates

-In general, line items in an entitlement will be co-termed with the contact expiration date; however, this is not necessary or mandatory.
+In general, line items in an entitlement will be co-termed with the contract expiration date; however, this is not necessary or mandatory.

 Line-item start dates can be defined at entitlement creation – for a fixed date -- or can be specified to use the first activation date and applied subsequently to all line-items in the entitlement.